RSVP: 25 01 16 – 19:30 (please sign-up asap though, as it makes things easier to plan)

 Tasking can change depending on how many that sign up for the module

-F-14A – Air Superiority
+F-14A – CAP

 The F-14A’s task is to establish and maintain air superiority, eliminating enemy aircraft threats to ensure the safety of allied forces and ground operations.